RetroAchievements/docs/docs/developer-docs/devquests.md

 1. This quest is awarded in sweeps; do not ping claims or completions.
 Any set will count as long as it meets the requirements, even if used for another DevQuest or if it was made while a Jr. Dev.
 2. This DevQuest is 100% retroactive!
 Potential future revisions of your work will not count against you, so no worries about losing eligibility for an unlock.
 3. Genres used for this quest are the Subgenre hubs.
 4. If a set belongs to multiple subgenres, all will count.
-Exception: Compilations will only count for Subgenre - Compilation
+Exception: Compilations will only count for Subgenre - Compilation.
 5. Please fill out the Genre field in all sets for you wish to be credited and also assign it to the correct hub(s).
 Sets with unfilled Genre fields will be skipped.
-6. Falsifying a genre or subgenre field will bar you from this DevQuest
+6. Falsifying a genre or subgenre field will bar you from this DevQuest.
 7. Sole or Majority Dev will be credited.
 If it is a collaboration, you may also receive credit if you reach 20 achievements, even if not majority dev.
-8. Excluded subgenres: 4X, Pachinko, Specific Extreme Sports subgenres (each will count towards Subgenre - Extreme Sports), subgenres of Board Games and Card Games (Each will count towards their Board Game or Card Game subgenre parent), Literature subgenres
+8. Excluded subgenres: 4X, Pachinko, Specific Extreme Sports subgenres (each will count towards Subgenre - Extreme Sports), subgenres of Board Games and Card Games (Each will count towards their Board Game or Card Game subgenre parent), Literature subgenres.
 9. Subsets will not count unless approved by DevQuest.
 Ping DevQuest team for approval request.

 ### 021 [Homebrew Heaven](https://retroachievements.org/game/25677)